oliviawestmacottssw/SSW.Rules.Content/rules/do-your-developers-deploy-manually/rule.md

 ---

-We strongly believe that this process should all be automated and painless.
+​We strongly believe that this process should all be automated and painless.
 Even the receptionist should be able to make a grammatical change on the website and be able to deploy it.
 We use TFS gated check-ins to do the deployment for us.
 When a developer checks there changes into TFS they are prompted with a gated check-in screen.

 ![ "Build" screen](deployment1.jpg)